Stepfox/dawn/documentation/user-guide.md

 ---

-*This documentation covers Buzzed Theme v1.0.0.
+*This documentation covers Dawn Theme v1.0.0.
 For the latest updates and features, visit [stepfoxthemes.com](https://stepfoxthemes.com).*